Carvana Co. (NYSE:CVNA) Major Shareholder Ernest C. Garcia II Sells 50,000 Shares

 Carvana Co.
-(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of the stock in a transaction on Friday, June 4th.
-The stock was sold at an average price of $275.74, for a total transaction of $13,787,000.00.
-Following the completion of the transaction, the insider now directly owns 5,373 shares in the company, valued at approximately $1,481,551.02.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Major shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.
+(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of the stock in a transaction on Tuesday, June 8th.
+The shares were sold at an average price of $276.68, for a total value of $13,834,000.00.
+Following the completion of the sale, the insider now owns 2,900 shares of the company’s stock, valued at approximately $802,372.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Major shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.

 Ernest C. Garcia II also recently made the following trade(s):

-A number of equities analysts have recently commented on the stock.
-Morgan Stanley raised shares of Carvana from an “equal weight” rating to an “overweight” rating and set a $420.00 price target on the stock in a report on Friday, February 26th.
-Zacks Investment Research lowered shares of Carvana from a “hold” rating to a “sell” rating and set a $292.00 target price on the stock. in a report on Monday, April 26th.
-Evercore ISI reaffirmed a “hold” rating on shares of Carvana in a report on Sunday, May 9th.
-DA Davidson increased their target price on shares of Carvana from $214.00 to $275.00 and gave the company a “neutral” rating in a report on Friday, February 26th.
-Finally, Bank of America raised shares of Carvana from a “neutral” rating to a “buy” rating and set a $350.00 target price on the stock in a report on Monday, May 3rd.
-One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating and twenty-two have issued a buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and an average target price of $276.86.
+A number of analysts have recently issued reports on the company.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their target price on Carvana from $350.00 to $375.00 and gave the company a “buy” rating in a report on Tuesday, May 11th.
+Evercore ISI reiterated a “hold” rating on shares of Carvana in a report on Sunday, May 9th.
+Bank of America upgraded Carvana from a “neutral” rating to a “buy” rating and set a $350.00 price objective for the company in a report on Monday, May 3rd.
+Citigroup increased their price objective on Carvana from $350.00 to $375.00 in a report on Tuesday, May 11th.
+Finally, Royal Bank of Canada began coverage on Carvana in a report on Wednesday, May 26th.
+They set an “outperform” rating and a $300.00 price objective for the company.
+One analyst has rated the stock with a sell rating, five have given a hold rating and twenty-two have given a buy rating to the company’s stock.
+The company has an average rating of “Buy” and a consensus price target of $290.08.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Cardan Capital Partners LLC lifted its position in Carvana by 2.7% during the 1st quarter.
-Cardan Capital Partners LLC now owns 14,413 shares of the company’s stock valued at $3,782,000 after acquiring an additional 376 shares during the period.
-Steadview Capital Management LLC lifted its position in Carvana by 74.6% during the 1st quarter.
-Steadview Capital Management LLC now owns 267,749 shares of the company’s stock valued at $70,257,000 after acquiring an additional 114,380 shares during the period.
-State of Wisconsin Investment Board lifted its position in Carvana by 338.3% during the 4th quarter.
-State of Wisconsin Investment Board now owns 32,092 shares of the company’s stock valued at $7,687,000 after acquiring an additional 24,770 shares during the period.
-Dimensional Fund Advisors LP increased its stake in Carvana by 4.5% during the 4th quarter.
-Dimensional Fund Advisors LP now owns 65,530 shares of the company’s stock valued at $15,700,000 after purchasing an additional 2,822 shares in the last quarter.
-Finally, KBC Group NV increased its stake in Carvana by 63.2% during the 1st quarter.
-KBC Group NV now owns 7,564 shares of the company’s stock valued at $1,985,000 after purchasing an additional 2,930 shares in the last quarter.
-54.02% of the stock is owned by institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Xponance Inc. lifted its stake in shares of Carvana by 0.8% in the first quarter.
+Xponance Inc. now owns 5,867 shares of the company’s stock valued at $1,540,000 after buying an additional 45 shares during the period.
+IAM Advisory LLC lifted its stake in Carvana by 1.2% during the first quarter.
+IAM Advisory LLC now owns 4,199 shares of the company’s stock worth $1,217,000 after purchasing an additional 48 shares during the period.
+World Asset Management Inc lifted its stake in Carvana by 5.2% during the fourth quarter.
+World Asset Management Inc now owns 1,035 shares of the company’s stock worth $248,000 after purchasing an additional 51 shares during the period.
+Oregon Public Employees Retirement Fund lifted its stake in Carvana by 0.5% during the first quarter.
+Oregon Public Employees Retirement Fund now owns 10,445 shares of the company’s stock worth $2,741,000 after purchasing an additional 57 shares during the period.
+Finally, Elevated Capital Advisors LLC lifted its stake in Carvana by 1.3% during the fourth quarter.
+Elevated Capital Advisors LLC now owns 4,448 shares of the company’s stock worth $1,065,000 after purchasing an additional 58 shares during the period.
+Institutional investors and hedge funds own 54.02% of the company’s stock.

 Carvana Co, together with its subsidiaries, operates an e-commerce platform for buying and selling used cars in the United States.
 Its platform allows customers to research and identify a vehicle; inspect it using company's 360-degree vehicle imaging technology; obtain financing and warranty coverage; purchase the vehicle; and schedule delivery or pick-up from their desktop or mobile devices.